zzjoey/zzjoey/README.md

 🌁Trying to explore the beauty of software and contribute to open source community.

-🏻‍Currently honing Data Structures & Algorithms skills.
+👨🏻‍💻Currently honing Data Structures & Algorithms skills.

 👀Seeking for 2021 Summer Internship both in US & China.